ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/usb-events.md

 The USBD peripheral on the nRF52840 contains a series of registers, called EVENTS registers, that indicate the reason for entering the USBD event handler.
 These events must be handled by the application to complete the enumeration process.

 ✅ Open the `firmware/src/bin/usb-1.rs` file.

 In this starter code the USBD peripheral is initialized in `init` and a task, named `main`, is bound to the interrupt signal USBD.
 This task will be called every time a new USBD event needs to be handled.
 The `main` task uses `usbd::next_event()` to check all the event registers; if any event is set (occurred) then the function returns the event, represented by the `Event` enum, wrapped in the `Some` variant.
 This `Event` is then passed to the `on_event` function for further processing.

 ✅ Connect the USB cable to the port J3 then run the starter code.

+❗️ Keep the cable connected to the J3 port for the rest of the workshop

 Go to `fn on_event`, line 39.
 In this section you'll need to implement the following USB events until you reach the EP0SETUP event: